The Church of Jesus Christ of Latter-day Saints in Montana

 The Church of Jesus Christ of Latter-day Saints in Montana refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Montana.
 The church's first congregation in Montana was organized in 1895.
-It has since grown to 51,289 members in 127 congregations.

 Official church membership as a percentage of general population was 4.78% in 2014.
 According to the 2014 Pew Forum on Religion & Public Life survey, 4% of Montanans self-identify themselves most closely with the LDS Church.
 The LDS Church is the 2nd largest denomination in Montana behind the Roman Catholic Church.

 Stakes are located in Billings (3), Bozeman, Butte, Frenchtown, Glendive, Great Falls (2), Helena, Kalispell, Missoula, and Stevensville.

 History

 Mormonism in Montana predates the formal arrival of the LDS Church.
 Members of the Reorganized Church of Jesus Christ of Latter Day Saints, who dissented from the LDS Church's doctrine regarding polygamy, first arrived in the Montana in 1868.
 The practice of polygamy was outlawed in the Montana territory, as it was in much of the western United States.
 It was not until 1896 that the LDS Church, having renounced the former practice of polygamy, arrived in the Montana Territory with the organization of the Montana Mission.

 Plans to build an LDS Church temple in Montana were announced in August 1996.
 About 4,800 people gathered during a spring snowstorm to witness the groundbreaking on March 28, 1998.

 In 2017, a new meetinghouse was constructed on the Billings West End, adding to the other six buildings in Billings and six others in surrounding area.